netherphp/standards/README.md

 ## Files and Class Autoloading

 Each class will be in its own file.
 The fully qualified name of the class including the namespace will match the file path on disk.
-This will allow you to use your choice of either PSR-0 or PSR-4 style autoloading.
+This allows use of either PSR-0 or PSR-4 style autoloading.
 File names are case sensitive and should match the namespace and class definition exactly.

 * File: Nether/OneScript/Project.php
 * Defines: Nether\OneScript\Project